henrysallandt/Supervised-Learning-for-Multi-Zone-Sound-Field-Reproduction-under-Harsh-Environmental-Conditions/README.md

             url = {https://arxiv.org/pdf/2112.07349.pdf},
     }

 Please cite our work if you use the code.
 All Matlab and Python sources are contained in the `lib/` folder.
+Click [here](https://arxiv.org/pdf/2112.07349.pdf) to see the preprint on arxiv.

 The networks of the two mainly considered are located in `./data/nets/`.